10 Animals With Snake Venom Resistance

 A comparison with mice followed in 1984, when the two species were given varying quantities of western diamondback venom.
 At 0.25 milligrams, the mice suffered massive internal haemorrhages and died, but it took 7.5mg before the woodrat suffered the same fate.
 Specifically, the woodrat is immune to the haemorrhagic activity of rattlesnake venom, rather than neurotoxins, which few rattlesnakes possess.

 Neotoma micropus is called the packrat due to its habit of gathering things, particularly shiny items.
-Its snake venom resistance is shared by other neotoma family members, hinting that it originated long ago, before they diverged.
-These included the desert woodrat and white-throated woodrat.
+Its snake venom resistance is shared by other Neotoma members, hinting that it originated long ago, before the individual species diverged.
+Other resistant members include the desert woodrat and white-throated woodrat.

 9 White-eared opossum